 API also classifies oils for diesel engines based on emission standards, sulfur content compatibility, and overall performance.
 Always follow the vehicle manufacturer’s guidelines before selecting a grade.

-- CG-4 (Obsolete): Not recommended for diesel engines built after 2009.
+- CG-4 and older (Obsolete): Not recommended for modern diesel engines.

 Refer to your car manufacturer’s owner’s manual for the recommended oil type, viscosity, and weight.
 Additionally, look for oils with quality certifications such as SAE and API to ensure optimal performance and engine protection.